SAFE SPOT CHILD ADVOCACY CENTER

 • Take notes.

-• Tell the child the abuse is not his or her fault.
+• Tell the child the abuse is not their fault.

 • Report the abuse.